gocomet/target.js/README.md

 ### target.toggle

-- Togglea an element using Target.js' active CSS class.
+- Toggles an element using Target.js' active CSS class.
 - fires either a "show" or "hide" event for each element toggled, passing the element as the only argument
 - activates an active state on any Target.js element that references the shown element